Ding Ling: Early life in Yan'an

-However, in September 1940, because of her experience in Nanjing, Ding came under suspect for surrendering herself to the Kuomintang.
-She asked the Communist Party to make a review, during which she did not mention the "note" she wrote.
-The review passed.
+In April 1937, Ding wrote the first of the works she authored in Yan'an, An Unfired Bullet.
+The story advocates for a united front against the Empire of Japan during the Second Sino-Japanese War.

+Following the Marco Polo Bridge Incident and the beginning of the Second Sino-Japanese War, Ding organised a group primarily of students from the Anti-Japanese Military and Political University which headed towards the front lines.
+As they traveled, the group disseminated patriotic and anti-Japanese messages through newsletters and artistic performances.
+On 12 August 1937, the group was officially titled the Northwest Front Service Corps and Ding served as its director.
+Among the works Ding created as the director of the group was Reunion, a play in which a female revolutionary us arrested and imprisoned by Japanese special agents.

+After that, Ding settled in Yan'an and wrote literary works.
+In 1938, Ding began studying at the Yan'an Marxism–Leninism Institute, which was a training center for cadre.
+At the end of 1939, Ding worked in the Cultural Association of Shaanxi-Gansu-Ningxia Border Region.

+Speculation began in 1940 that Ding had collaborated with the KMT while being held captive.
+Ding volunteered to be investigated by the CCP and Ren Bishi was designated as the investigator.
+During the investigation, Ding did not mention the "note" she wrote, leading to the erroneous conclusion at the end of the investigation that Ding "did not provide any written communication to the KMT."
+The investigation also concluded that there was no evidence that she cooperated with the KMT, that her relationship with Feng Da was involuntary, and that she remained committed to the CCP.
+This conclusion was endorsed by Chen Yun and Li Fuchun.
 On October 4, the "Conclusion of the Central Organization Department's Review of Comrade Ding Ling's Arrest and Ban" stated, "According to the existing materials, there is no concrete proof that Comrade Ding Ling had surrendered himself.
 Therefore, the legend of surrender cannot be trusted.
 But Comrade Ding Ling Not taking advantage of the possibility (although there are also concerns) to leave Nanjing early (it should be estimated that living in Nanjing is not good for foreign influence).
 This kind of disposal is inappropriate. ...
-Comrade Ding Ling should be considered to be still a loyal party to the revolution.
-Communist Party".
+Comrade Ding Ling should be considered to be still a loyal party to the revolution".
 The last sentence was added by Mao Zedong himself.

-In May 1941, Ding served as the editor-in-chief of the literary column of "Liberation Daily", an organ of the Communist Party Central Committee.
+In May 1941, Ding served as the editor-in-chief of the literary column of Jiefang Daily, an organ of the Central Committee of the Chinese Communist Party.

 During this time, Ding wrote the following three well known works: